quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part34_13.2.4_Explorat.md

 ---

 #### Attractive Potential with Drag
 Background context explaining the concept.
-Simulations are run for both attractive and repulsive potentials, varying energy levels below and above \( V_{max} = \exp(-2) \).
+Simulations are run for both attractive and repulsive potentials, varying energy levels below and above $V_{max} = \exp(-2)$.
 The goal is to determine if there is a physics explanation for balls appearing to "fall out of the sky."
 :p What is the impact of an attractive potential on projectile motion?
 ??x
 An attractive potential may cause the projectile to be retained or significantly altered in its trajectory.
 Detailed simulations are needed to observe the behavior, including back-angle scattering and multiple interactions.